ncanora/Kahoot-Automation-Script/README.md

 Before you begin, ensure you have met the following requirements:

 * You have installed the latest version of Python and pip.
-* You have installed Selenium and Chrome WebDriver.
+* You have installed Selenium and Chrome WebDriver (Put the ChromeWebDriver.exe and license file in the same directory as the python file).

 ## Using Automatic Kahoot Client